fourtimes/Webserver-Configuration/nginx/http-nginx-fourtimes.com.md

 ip address    domain name
 192.168.94.83 fourtimes.com

-# if we use ec2 instance server, we put a entry in localhost(our laptop)
+# If we are using ec2 instance server, we will put an entry of ec2 public IP on localhost (our laptop).
+vim /etc/hosts
 (public-ip) fourtimes.com
 ```
 **To run inside the terminal**